Xterminate1818/rh10/ReinforcementLearning/README.md

 ## Open this repo in [VS Code](https://code.visualstudio.com/download) as a workspace

 - Open VS Code and click `File`, then `Open Workspace from File`
-- Navigate to where you extracted this repo and select the file, `SentdexRLTutorials.code-workspace`
+- Navigate to where you extracted this repo and select the file, `reinforcementlearning.code-workspace`

 ## Download and install [Python](https://www.python.org/downloads/release/python-3913/)